 “This novel… has so much to say, and says it via a cast of utterly compelling characters.”
 Eddie Robson, SFX.

 “This is a novel that feels completely unique.”
 Liz Robinson, Lovereading.

 “Conrad’s Heart of Darkness reimagined by JG Ballard.”
 Eric Brown, the Guardian.

-My seventh novel, due out in April 2019.
+My seventh novel, which came out at the beginning of April 2019.

 My story, which opens the collection, is called ‘When Will We Get There?’

 ‘A brilliantly different take on what it means to be alive in the 21st century’ Eric Brown, The Guardian (full review here)

 My first published foray outside of the parameters of science fiction.
 Some of the 21 stories in this book include fantastical elements, some do not, but none of them (at least according to my definition) could be described as SF.

 “An uneasy read that manages to feel both timely and urgent…” Liz Jensen, The Guardian.